npm/npmo-docs/troubleshooting/faq.md

 ### On Centos/RHEL

-1. edit `/etc/sysconfig/replicated`, set `PRIVATE_ADDRESS` to the appropriate value.
+1. Edit `/etc/sysconfig/replicated`, set `PRIVATE_ADDRESS` to the appropriate value.
-2. edit `/etc/sysconfig/replicated-operator`, set `PRIVATE_ADDRESS` to the appropriate value.
+2. Edit `/etc/sysconfig/replicated-operator`, set `PRIVATE_ADDRESS` to the appropriate value.
 3. `sudo systemctl restart replicated replicated-operator`, to reload the environment.

 ### On Ubuntu/Debian

-1. edit `/etc/default/replicated`, set `PRIVATE_ADDRESS` to the appropriate value.
+1. Edit `/etc/default/replicated`, set `PRIVATE_ADDRESS` to the appropriate value.
-2. edit `/etc/default/replicated-operator`, set `PRIVATE_ADDRESS` to the appropriate value.
+2. Edit `/etc/default/replicated-operator`, set `PRIVATE_ADDRESS` to the appropriate value.
 3. `sudo service replicated stop && sudo service replicated-operator stop && sudo service replicated start && sudo service replicated-operator start`, to reload the environment.

 ## What should I do if I see a devicemapper warning?